OpenBB-finance/OpenBB/website/content/platform/installation.md

 pip install openbb --pre
 ```

-This will install the core OpenBB Platform, along with officially supported extensions and providers
+This will install the core OpenBB Platform, along with officially supported extensions and providers.

-To install all of the extensions and providers:
+To install all extensions and providers (both officially supported and community maintained ones):

 ```console
 pip install openbb[all] --pre